Brooks Sports

 Brooks Sports, Inc., also known as Brooks Running, is an American sports equipment company that designs and markets high-performance men's and women's sneakers, clothing, and accessories.
 Headquartered in Seattle, Washington, Brooks products are available in 60 countries worldwide.
-It is a subsidiary of Berkshire Hathaway.
+The company is a subsidiary of Berkshire Hathaway.

-Brooks, founded in 1914, originally manufactured shoes for a broad range of sports.
+Founded in 1914, Brooks originally manufactured shoes for a broad range of sports.
 Popular in the mid-1970s, the company faltered in the latter part of the decade, and filed for bankruptcy protection in 1981.
 In 2001, the product line was cut by more than 50% to focus the brand solely on running, and its concentration on performance technology was increased.
 Brooks Running became the top selling brand in the specialty running shoe market in 2011, and remained so through 2017 with a 25% market share.

 History

 Early history: Founding, Bruxshu Gymnasium Shoes, Carmen Manufacturing

 Brooks Sports, Inc. was founded in 1914 by John Brooks Goldenberg, following his purchase of the Quaker Shoe Company, a manufacturer of bathing shoes and ballet slippers.
-Based in Philadelphia, it operated as a partnership between John Goldenberg and his brothers, Michael and Frank.
+Based in Philadelphia, it operated as a partnership between Goldenberg and his brothers, Michael and Frank.
 By 1920, Quaker Shoes had been renamed Brooks Shoe Manufacturing Co., Inc., and its shoes were sold under the brand name Bruxshu.
 In addition to bathing shoes and ballet slippers, it sold a gymnasium shoe, Ironclad Gyms.
 The company's innovations included the 1938 introduction of orthopedic shoes for children, Pedicraft, (Note: They were also renowned for their football shoes, track shoes, baseball shoes and ice skates.) and rubber brakes for roller skates (then known as "quick stops"), patented in 1944.